• Skip to main content

 Why use a substitute for basil?
 Perhaps like me, you don't like the way basil tastes, or maybe you just don't have any fresh basil.

-Pesto is also a great way to use up an abundance of herbs.
-To save extra herbs you can also freeze them.
+Pesto is also a great way to use up an abundance of many different herbs.

 Glass jar filled with pesto.